-At present, these areas would account for approximately 60% of the region's population, but it is anticipated that the list of eligible areas will change through the Programme, reflecting changes in the indicators and the relevant policy focus.
-Consequently, the areas will be identified by the Managing Authority in advance of each project selection round using the methodology above.
+In most cases, the two sets of areas will largely overlap, given the co-location of both sets of problems.
+As a result, at present, these areas will account for approximately 60% of the region's population, but it is anticipated that the list of eligible areas will change through the Programme, reflecting changes in the indicators.
+Moreover, applicants will be expected to target activity at the most deprived parts of the eligible Local Authority areas, rather than at the relatively more prosperous parts of the eligible area.
+The areas will be identified by the Managing Authority in advance of each project selection round using the methodology above.

 Projects will be supported which address the challenge of these areas, although activity can be located elsewhere in the Local Authority area.
-Moreover, where projects covered beneficiary groups that overlap with similarly deprived data-zones in bordering Local Authorities, up to 10% of the project award could be in the neighbouring data-zones.
+Moreover, where projects covered beneficiary groups that overlap with similarly deprived bordering data-zones in other Local Authorities, up to 10% of the project award could be in the neighbouring data-zones.
+However, the 10% flexibility will not apply to funding for Community Planning Partnerships under the priority.